AlexKMarshall/digital-garden/validating objects.md

 - Zod: Allows you to define the schema once then infer the type from it.
 Can create derived schemas using `pick` and `omit` commands

 Zod has a `.safeParse` method that doesn't throw an exception, but returns a result that is either the parsed object, or an instance of `ZodValidationError`.
 It does this with a Typescript discriminated union. this is similar to fp-ts's `Either` type, but not exactly the same.
-So far I have been wrapping this call in a function that converts the result into an Either for compatibilty with fp-ts
+So far I have been wrapping this call in a function that converts the result into an Either for compatibilty with fp-ts.

+Usually this validation is strict, meaning validation will fail if there are additional fields on the object in question which aren't in the schema.
+This means validating something like an Express Request object is difficult, so validate just the `req.body` or similar.
+We have the same problem with Mongoose database objects, so use the `.toObject()` method.

 #typescript #validation #functional-programming